 - The Ontario Graduate Scholarship (OGS) program recognizes academic excellence in graduate studies in all disciplines of academic study.
 Full-time PhD students in Years 1 to 5 may receive the scholarship, valued at $15,000, for up to four years.
-All students who are eligible to do so, including those who intend to apply for entry to a PHS degree program, and who are eligible to do so, are most strongly urged to apply.
-In addition, a set number of OGS awards are available to international (Visa) students.
+All students who are eligible to do so, including those who intend to apply for entry to a PHS degree program, are strongly urged to apply to OGS.
+International (Visa) students are eligible for Ontario Graduate Scholarships.

 - The Queen Elizabeth II Graduate Scholarships in Science and Technology (QEII-GSST) program is designed to encourage excellence in doctoral studies in science and technology.
 Four QEII-GSST awards, valued at $15,000, are available in PHS, each with specific eligibility criteria.

 - The Ontario Trillium Scholarships (OTS) program is a provincially-funded initiative to attract the best-qualified international students to Ontario for doctoral research studies.
 Students do not apply directly, but must be nominated by their graduate unit at the time of admission.